 With the traditional management style of law firms and the increase in accessible job information, legal talents are now even more mobile and eager to leave private practice.
 These factors contribute to worsen the loss of mid-tier talents in private practice.
 Although technology and social media is able to perform certain aspects of a recruiter’s role (i.e. reaching out to passive candidates), the consultation and assessment aspect of a recruiter’s role is only able to be performed by a professional recruiter.
 Like every profession, we should adapt to technology and leverage its benefits, rather than work against it.
 So do not fear but be bold.”

 The View from Tokyo

-Market characterized by Pan-Asia recruiters and boutique local specialists
+Market is characterized by Pan-Asia recruiters and local boutique specialists

 What’s in store for the future?

 Trends seen in the Asia-Pacific legal markets in 2015 are hastening the growth in the Asia-Pacific legal recruitment market in 2016.
 As the World Bank has detailed: “Growth in Developing East Asia and Pacific has remained resilient and is expected to ease only modestly, from 6.5% in 2015 to 6.3% in 2016 and 6.2% in 2017-18.”
 Given that stable growth, it’s likely the legal markets will also continue to expand apace and the legal recruitment market will also continue to grow along with it.